gigz-fr/gigz-tracking/README.md

 ## Use properties

-Properties are custom parameter that you associate with logs, in order to improve segmentation.
+Properties are custom parameter that you can associate with logs, in order to improve segmentation.
 You can pass any properties, as following:

 ```